 Special programs are run to help the students whom we welcome into our community from overseas to adjust to a new learning environment, and to address their individual learning needs.

-Students with special learning needs are catered for in a number of ways.
-For students diagnosed with disabilities, who meet the criteria for additional Commonwealth funding, the College may arrange extra tutoring and negotiate curricula to meet their individual needs, as well as ensuring that special provisions for assessment, with SACE guidelines are implemented.
+The International Student Coordinator will oversee the learning needs of our international students.